johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-01-15-how-i-ruined-my-seo/index.md

 Most of the images on my blog were PNGs.
 Lighthouse would regularly suggest migrating to a newer image format.
 I read around and the suggestion generally was that WebP was the way to go.
 So I did.
 But I think I made a bit of a mistake.
 As the images were converted, their filenames changed.

 Because I didn't think it mattered, I didn't implement redirects.
 My view was "the blog posts have references to the new image names - that's likely all that matters".
-I'd lay money that's a mistake.
-I think I should have implemented redirects.
-I think that's what I did wrong.
+I'd lay money that's a mistake; that I should have implemented redirects and the site is being penalised.

 Again, do tell me if I'm running with a false assumption here.

 Oh the "and back again".
-So, I make use of [open graph sharing previews on my blog](../2021-12-12-open-graph-sharing-previews-guide/index.md) - so people using my links on social media get a nice preview of the content.
+I make use of [Open Graph sharing previews on my blog](../2021-12-12-open-graph-sharing-previews-guide/index.md) - so people using my links on social media get a nice preview of the content.
 [I learned from Steve Fenton that open graph doesn't always support WebP](https://www.stevefenton.co.uk/blog/2022/10/webp-opengraph-images/).
 Which sucks.

-So I decided to revert my open graph images back to being PNGs; with entirely different names.
+So I decided to revert my Open Graph images back to being PNGs; with entirely different names.
 Again I didn't implement redirects - no wonder Google loves me!

 ## Backlinks / referring domains

 As I did my deepdive into SEO, I learned that backlinks and referring domains are important.
-I had a lot of them.
-I had a lot of them because I'd been blogging for a long time.
-However, I had rather scorched the earth by failing to implement redirects.
+I had a lot of them; I've been blogging for a long time.
+However, I suspect I had rather scorched the earth by failing to implement redirects.
 This chart from ahrefs shows the impact:

 ![screenshot of an ahrefs graph showing a drop off in the number of referring domains around mid 2022](screenshot-referring-domains.webp)